rakibwebdev23/rakibwebdev23/README.md

 <!-- ======================= ABOUT (FIRST PRIORITY) ======================= -->

 ## About Me
-- Based in **Dhaka, Bangladesh**
-- **B.Sc. in CSE**, Sonargaon University
+Hello!
+I'm a MERN Stack Developer based in **Dhaka, Bangladesh**, passionate about building
+modern and efficient web applications.
+I completed my **B.Sc. in CSE** from
+**Sonargaon University**.

+### What I Do
-- MERN Stack Developer creating scalable & high-performance applications
+- Build scalable full-stack applications
+- Create clean, reusable, component-based UIs
-- Specialized in **React, Next.js, TypeScript, Node.js, MongoDB**
+- Work with modern tools like **React, Next.js, TypeScript**, and **Node.js**

-- Passionate about clean code, UI/UX, design systems & modern frontend architecture
+### What I’m Learning
-- Currently learning backend architecture & DevOps (CI/CD, Deployment)
+- Advanced backend architecture

----
+- API optimization & best practices
+- DevOps, CI/CD, and deployment automation

 <!-- ======================= EXPERIENCE ======================= -->